zilexa/Homeserver/filesystem/README.md

 Raid0 (with SnapRAID): Stripe both the file system data and metadata across several devices: use all space for data (no mirroring).
 RAID1: Mirror both the file system data and metadata across several devices: use half of the total space for data (since everything is mirrored).
 - Pick your evil.
 RAID1 is most secure but only useful if you have plenty of disks.
 Otherwise, go for default or RAID0.
-- For benefits of SnapRAID versus RAID1: [READ THESE FIRST 5 QUESTIONS](https://www.snapraid.it/faq#whatisit).
+- For benefits of SnapRAID versus RAID1: [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit).

 ### Step 1:
 After installation and after running the [post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script), your drive should already has a few subvolumes.
 If you don't use that script, create these subvolumes yourself please.